 Unity Sand Ceremony Customisations

-- Leaving a bit of sand in each original vessel, symbolizing that each person involved in the union will maintain his or her individuality even as their lives are joined
+- Leaving a bit of sand in each original vessel, symbolising that each person involved in the union will maintain his or her individuality even as their lives are joined

 - Collecting sand from meaningful sources — using sand from favourite beaches or from holiday spots can add some extra poignancy to the ceremony.